Smurf/fedora-workstation/README.md

-# Rawhide Workstation
+# Fedora Workstation

-This is the set of roles I personally use to configure my Fedora Rawhide environment.
+This is a set of ansible roles that will minimally configure a GUI environment with useful development tools in Fedora 38.

 ## What's included